MrOtherGuy/fx-autoconfig/readme.md

 Runs the specified function for each window.
 The function will be given two arguments - reference to the document of the window and reference to the window object itself.

 **Note!** `_ucUtils` may not be available on all target window objects if onlyBrowsers is `false`.
-The callback funcion should check for it's availability when called that way.
+The callback function should check for it's availability when called that way.

 ### _ucUtils.toggleScript(fileName or element)